schibsted/spid-tech-docs/resources/endpoints/logins-get.md

 Query the platform for login attempts.

-Every login attempt against your SchAcc client(s), successful or not, is logged.
+Every login attempt against your Schibsted account client(s), successful or not, is logged.

 :relevant-endpoints